PanDAWMS/panda-server/README.txt

   * fixed lookup for mail addr
   * use PandaMover for US
   * give higher priorities to /atlas/xyz/Role=production
+  * set workingGroup when jobs are submitted with prod role

 * 0.0.5 (4/7/2009)
   * fixed broker_util to use proper python